kamoh/watch_dog/README.md

   \/\/ (_)(_)(__) \__)(_)(_)  (___/  \__/  \__/
 ```

-Your dog's escaped into your filesystem... better go find him!
+Your dog's escaped into your filesystem... better go find 'em!

 A literal [decade](https://twitter.com/NoNameGhost/status/385974441219731456) in the making, _Watch Dog_ will provide nearly _minutes_ of entertainment for the whole (Bash-literate) family!